 Inheritance and estate taxes

-Because of the phaseout of the federal estate tax credit, Wyoming's estate tax is not imposed on estates of persons who died in 2005 and thereafter.
+Because of the phaseout of the federal estate tax credit, Wyoming's estate tax is not imposed on estates of people who died in 2005 and thereafter.

 There is no inheritance tax in Wyoming.